-- The Central Arkansas Workforce Development Area services several rural counties that are witnessing a migration of their young workforce in the face of an aging workforce. - Quality of life and place issues exist in rural areas throughout the region, exacerbating the "brain-drain" syndrome. - Coordination with Economic Development is weak at the macro-level. - Coordinated marketing and outreach with partners is weak and shall be improved. - Relationships with certain Community Colleges and Four Year Institutions in the Central Arkansas region need to be strengthened. - Staff training programs need to be enhanced to ensure smooth delivery of all local, state, and federal guidance. - The Central Arkansas Workforce Development Area has a weak relationship with Registered Apprenticeship Programs, but is working to enhance this relationship.
+- The Central Arkansas Workforce Development Area services several rural counties which are witnessing "brain-drain" in the face of an aging workforce. - Quality of Life and Place issues exist in rural areas throughout the region, causing mentioned brain-drain. - Coordination with Economic Development is weak at the macro-level. - Coordinated marketing and outreach with partners is weak and shall be improved. - Relationships with certain Community Colleges and Four Year Institutions in the Central Arkansas region need to be strengthened. - Staff Training Programs need to be enhanced to ensure smooth delivery of all local, state, and federal guidance. - The Central Arkansas Workforce Development Area has a week relationship with Registered Apprenticeship Programs.